Imperial Bottle Shop & Taproom: Reception and recognition

 In 2013, Ned Lannamann of the Portland Mercury described the original location as a "welcoming new hangout... and a worthwhile addition to the almost incomprehensibly huge eating and drinking scene on SE Division".
 He said "the choices (including two ciders) are consistently excellent".
 In 2014, Willamette Week said, "Imperial is the first beer bar in town to employ a Wine Well to chill shelved bottles, a welcome innovation next to the familiar digital beer board, jazz soundtrack, heavy wood seating and an IPA-heavy tap list."
-The newspaper included Imperial in a 2021 overview of "favorite patios for day-drinking".
+The newspaper included Imperial in a 2021 overview of "favorite patios for day-drinking" and the business was a runner-up in the Best Bottle Shop category of Willamette Week's annual 'Best of Portland' readers' poll in 2022.

 CNN Travel and Thrillist have included Imperial in lists of businesses which make Portland a leading city for beer.
 The business has been recognized by the Oregon Beer Awards; Imperial was nominated in the Best Beer Bar/Bottle Shop category in 2019, and tied for Best Pandemic Pivot in 2021.